Long Plane Trees: Polynomial time algorithms for small diameters

 \thmdp* \begin{proof} Note that each bistar has diameter at most 3.
 Conversely, each tree with diameter three has one edge \(uv\) where each point \(p\in \pe\) has distance at most \(1\) to either \(u\) or \(v\).
 It follows that all trees with diameter at most three are bistars.
 In \cref{lem:bestbistar} we show that for any two fixed points \(a\), \(b\), the longest plane bistar rooted at \(a\) and \(b\) can be computed in time \(\bigO(n^2)\).
 By iterating over all possible pairs of roots and taking the longest such plane bistar, we find the longest plane spanning tree with diameter at most \(3\) in time \(\bigO(n^4)\). \end{proof}

 We now describe the algorithm used to find the longest plane bistar rooted at two fixed points \(a\) and \(b\).
-Without loss of generality we can assume that the points \(a\) and \(b\) lie on a horizontal line with $a$ to the left of $b$.
+Without loss of generality, we can assume that the points \(a\) and \(b\) lie on a horizontal line with $a$ to the left of $b$.
 Furthermore, as we can compute the best plane bistar above and below the line through \(a\) and \(b\) independently, we can assume that all other points lie above this horizontal line.
 In order to solve this problem by dynamic programming, we consider a suitable subproblem.

 The subproblems considered in the dynamic program are indexed by an ordered pair $p,q$ of different points of $\pe$ such that the edges $ap$ and $bq$ do not cross.
 A pair $p,q$ satisfying these condition is a \emph{valid pair}.
-For each valid pair $p,q$, note that the segments $ap$, $pq$, $qb$ and $ba$ form a simple (possibly non-convex) polygon.
-Let $Q(p,q)$ be the portion of this polygon below the horizontal line $y=\min \{y(p),y(q)\}$, as shown in \cref{fig:dp_bistar_subproblem}.
+For each valid pair $p,q$, note that the segments $ap$, $pq$, $qb$ and $ba$ form a simple (possibly non-convex) quadrilateral.
+Let $Q(p,q)$ be the (convex) portion of this quadrilateral below the horizontal line $y=\min \{y(p),y(q)\}$, as shown in \cref{fig:dp_bistar_subproblem}.
 We define the value \(Z(p,q)\) to be the length of the longest plane bistar rooted at \(a\) and \(b\) on the points in the interior of $Q(p,q)$, without counting $\Vert ab\Vert$.
 If there are no points of $\pe$ within the quadrilateral $Q(p,q)$, we set \(Z(p,q) = 0\).

-Consider the case when the quadrilateral $Q(p,q)$ contains some points, and let \(k_{p,q}\) be the highest point of $\pe$ inside of $Q(p,q)$.
+If the quadrilateral $Q(p,q)$ contains some points from $\pe$, we let \(k_{p,q}\) be the highest point of $\pe$ inside of $Q(p,q)$.
 Then we might connect \(k_{p,q}\) either to \(a\) or to \(b\).
 By connecting it to \(a\), we force all points in the triangle \(L_{p,q}\) defined by the edges \(ap\) and \(ak_{p,q}\) and the line $y=y(k_{p,q})$, to be connected to \(a\).
 Similarly, when connecting \(k_{p,q}\) to \(b\), we enforce the triangle \(R_{p,q}\) defined by \(bq\), \(bk_{p,q}\) and the line $y=y(k_{p,q})$.
 See \cref{fig:dp_bistar_recurrence} for an illustration.
 In the former case we are left with the subproblem defined by the valid pair $k_{p,q},q$, while in the latter case we are left with the subproblem defined by the valid pair $p,k_{p,q}$.
 Formally, for each valid pair $p,q$ we have the following recurrence: